Space, Geography, Interior Design – and everything in between

 Doris Lessing

-When we occupy space we inhabit it; we live in it physically and psychologically.
+When we occupy space we inhabit it.

 How does this relate to design?